r4in/branding-design-sprint/2-SprintCycles/storytelling.md

-So applying this for the end-of-week’s sprint cycle: act 1 : defining this cycle’s objectives & goals act 2 : showwing the challenges & limitations act 3 : presenting the solution
+So applying this for the end-of-week’s sprint cycle: act 1 : defining this cycle’s objectives & goals act 2 : showing the challenges & design constraints act 3 : presenting the solution

 ### Be Flexible